harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

 - Add A record for www and value is the vps ip address same as A record above.

 It may take a bit to propogate. after that you should be able to access your website through the domain name as well.

+Note: The domain name should be match with the nginx config file above!

 ## 10. Add SSL with LetsEncrypt
 ```bash